 9 Specified and default radio configurations

 Specified and default configurations are configurations of which the details are specified in the standard.
 Specified configurations are fixed while default configurations can be modified using dedicated signalling.

-Editor’s Note: FFS / FIXME: Default configurations
+The default value for the parameters not listed in following subclauses shall be set such as the corresponding features are not configured, i.e. release or false unless explicitly stated otherwise.

+NOTE 1: The default values specified in the field description of the parameters are not refered as default values in this clause.

 9.1 Specified configurations

-Editor’s Note: FFS

 9.1.1 Logical channel configurations

+9.1.1.1 BCCH configuration